 - Satisfy criteria set out in Section 51 of the Housing (Miscellaneous Provisions) Act 2009

-When apartments are being sold in a designated complex, the housing authority transfers ownership of the entire complex to an apartment owners’ management company.
+When apartments are being sold in a designated complex, the local authority transfers ownership of the entire complex to an apartment owners’ management company.
 The management company immediately leases all the apartments back to the authority for continued letting to tenants, who will then have the option of buying them from the authority.

-1995 Tenant Purchase Scheme (for houses only)
+Tenant Purchase Scheme 1995

 The 1995 scheme is closed for new applicants.
-If you bought a house under this scheme and want to sell the house within 20 years of the date you bought it, or before you have acquired full ownership, you must get the consent of the local authority.
+If you bought a house under this scheme and want to sell the house within 20 years of the date you bought it, or before you have acquired full ownership, you must get the agreement of the local authority.